ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 {{< figure src = "gitlab-new.png" alt = "" class = "pull-left" caption = "GitLab new repository button.">}}

-That will lead to the following options, in which "Import project" should be clicked.
+That will lead to a series of options, in which "Import project" should be clicked.

 {{< figure src = "gitlab-import.png" alt = "GitLab repository import options: Create blank project; Create from template; Import project; Run CI/CD for external repository." class = "pull-left" caption = "GitLab repository import options.">}}